Sitecore-Hackathon/2019-The-A-team-defenders-of-GOTO/documentation/README.md

 ### Visual Recognition

-When an image is selected in the *Content Editor* a **Visual Recognition** button is shown in the context ribbon.
+When an image is selected in the *Media Library* a **Visual Recognition** button is shown in the context ribbon.

 ![Visual Recognition Ribbon](images/VisualRecognitionRibbon.png?raw=true "Visual Recognition Ribbon")